devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Creation Context

 This guide was written by a student in the Bachelor of Science Program “Computer Science and Media Technology” at Technical University Cologne [\[8\]](https://www.th-koeln.de/en/homepage_26.php), and it was created for one of the modules in that Bachelor.
 In addition to this, the guide was written in collaboration with Capgemini Cologne [\[9\]](https://www.capgemini.com/us-en/).
-Capgemini released a guide on building an application in Angular [\[10\]](https://github.com/devonfw/devon4ng) in May of 2019, this guide is meant to be the Flutter version of that.
+Capgemini released a guide on building an application with Angular [\[10\]](https://github.com/devonfw/devon4ng) in May of 2019, this guide is meant to be the Flutter version of that.

 ## Structure

 The guide is designed to be read in order, from Chapter 0 (this one) to Chapter 5.
-Code examples throughout the chapters will mainly be taken from Wisgen [\[11\]](https://github.com/Fasust/wisgen), an example Flutter Application that was specifically built for the purposes of this guide.
+Code examples throughout the chapters will mainly be taken from Wisgen [\[11\]](https://github.com/Fasust/wisgen), an example Flutter application that was specifically built for the purposes of this guide.
 If you want to search for any specific terms in the guide, you can use [this page](https://github.com/Fasust/flutter-guide/wiki/gfm-guide).
 It is all chapters of the guide combined into one page.
 There is going to be a few common symbols throughout the guide, this is what they stand for:

 | Symbol | Meaning                  |
 | :----: | :----------------------- |